Other contact information

 simple guide to learn how time-of-use rates work for small businesses

 You can help manage your electricity costs by shifting your usage to lower price periods when possible.
 There are three TOU periods:

-Off-peak: When demand for electricity is lowest.
+Off-peak: When demand for electricity is lowest, typically 7pm - 7am on weekdays and during weekends and holidays.
 This price applies in the evenings on weekdays and all day on weekends.
 Ontario households use most of their electricity—nearly two thirds of it—during off-peak hours.

 demand for electricity is moderate, typically weekdays, 11am -5pm from November

 1 to April 30, and 7am – 11am and 5pm – 7pm from May 1 to October 31.

 These periods are during the daytime, but not the busiest times of day.

 On-peak: When demand for electricity is generally higher,

 typically weekdays from 7am - 11am and 5pm – 7pm from November 1 to April 30,